library-pals/spotify-to-yaml-action/README.md

 # spotify-to-jekyll-action

-Export a Spotify playlist to YAML.
+Export a seaonsal Spotify playlist to YAML.

+This workflow assumes that you named your Spotify playlists using the following format: `YYYY {season}`.
+Examples:

+- `2021 Fall`
+- `2021/2022 Winter`

+You must also set the following [secrets to your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to connect to Spotify.
+You can find these values from the [Spotify API dashboard](https://developer.spotify.com/dashboard):

+- `SpotifyClientID`
+- `SpotifyClientSecret`

 <!-- START GENERATED DOCUMENTATION -->